 Bakersfield Pedestrian Hit-And-Run Accident Statistics

-If being placed in harm’s way by distracted and unfocused drivers wasn’t enough, pedestrians who are hit may also have to watch as the driver at-fault speeds away.
+If being placed in harm’s way by distracted and unfocused drivers wasn’t enough, pedestrians who are hit may also have to watch as the driver at fault speeds away.
 Hit-and-run offenders flee the scene and leave victims in additional danger.

 These thoughtless motorists leave behind victims who may be in the path of other unsuspecting drivers.
 Those hit while walking could be waiting longer for medical care until someone else notices the accident and calls 911.
 The act of a hit-and-run might also leave the victim and the victim’s family responsible for massive medical bills.